julia-rodrigo/julia-rodrigo/README.md

      near Cork, Dublin or remotely.

 - 👀 I’m interested in ...
-     Computer programming experience in any of the industry.
+     Computer programming experience in any of field besides unit/API testing and uses of test frameworks.
      I want to improve my coding skills around people.
-     I would like anything in React development as I learnt this in my internship.
-     I am not too interested in API testing or testing in general.
+     I am trying to learn database such as MongoDB since databases was my weakpoint in assignments I am more confident in React development with javascript and typescript.
-     I also would like to improve on game developement too.
+     I also would like to improve on game development too.

 - 🌱 I’m currently learning ...
-     Game development in Godot and TypeScript in Next.js React framework.
+     TypeScript and tailwindCSS in next-react-app framework and features such as nextauth and MongoDb

      I have made a short monster-catching rpg game in Godot for my university Project.
 I made some small sprites and spritesheets using Piskel software.
 I love bringing my sprites to life and add some system rules to interact with them.